Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Conclusion and outlook

 Unfortunately, sensitivity indices are dependent on the chosen load profile and the selected parameter distributions, which limits the generalizability of the results and makes it hard to derive universal input-output relations of the DFN model.
 However, we were able to determine certain pitfalls in variance-based sensitivity analysis of electrochemical battery models, with the hope of providing some guidance in employing this method as a helpful tool in the field of simulative battery research.

 Overall, this work presents an important step towards efficient and accurate sensitivity analyses for time-dependent quantities in simulation-based battery research and beyond.
 The presented methodology enables researchers to determine model parameters of special interest for factor prioritization via generalized first-order Sobol' indices, and less influential parameters for factor fixing via generalized total-order Sobol' indices.
 Research questions concerned with the main factors driving some model behavior over time can therefore be addressed more easily and adequately.
+This is especially relevant for model-based design studies, where the parameters of physical systems are optimized using well-validated simulation models, because the most influential parameters can be identified more reliably.
+One such example would be model-based cell design using the DFN model.

 Further research could be directed towards the feasibility of capacity-agnostic sensitivity analyses of electrochemical battery models with individually scaled load profiles.
+More sophisticated models, e.g., the DFN model coupled to a thermal model to account for heat generation and temperature dependence, should be investigated in future sensitivity studies to be able to more realistically describe cell behaviour.
+Extending the approach to be able to account for functional dependencies of parameters would be a worthwhile feature in this context.
 Additionally, the created surrogate models with a low enough approximation error might be employed in downstream tasks where cheap function evaluations are required, e.g., optimization, potentially with a multifidelity ansatz.
 Moreover, one could investigate alternative implementational choices, e.g., a different quadrature rule for the treatment of the time integrals in the computation of the generalized Sobol' indices, different optimization algorithms for the determination of the PC coefficients or employing the pseudo-spectral approach for computing PC coefficients.